martinbudden/BabyCube/BC200/readme.md

 ### Parts in proximity to heat sources

 A number of parts are in proximity with heat sources, namely the hotend, the heated bed and the motors.
-Ideally these should be printed in ABS, but I have used PETG with some success.
+Ideally these should be printed in ABS, but I have used successfully used PETG.
 These parts are insulated from direct contact with the heat sources, by
 O-rings and cork underlay (for the heated bed) and by cork dampers (for the motors).
 These insulators should not be omitted from the build.

 ### Small parts